 NF to FF Transformation

-Mathematically, the ability to perform near field to far field transformation is not new, first methodologies have been developed in the 1950’s and a widespread application started to be possible from the 1980’s on.
-This methodology is typically used for antenna characterization, and has been less frequently attempted for EMI prediction.
-With the available phase information, the maximized FF transformation from NF data showed acceptable match.
+Mathematically, the ability to perform near field to far field transformation is not new (the first methodologies were developed in the 1950’s, with widespread application beginning in the 1980’s).
+This methodology is typically used for antenna characterization, but has been less frequently used for EMI prediction.
+With the available phase information, the maximized FF transformation from NF data showed an acceptable match to chamber measurements.

-Objective in RFI prediction is to predict the coupling between noise sources, like ICs, camera modules, flex cables, etc., and wireless antennas.
-And the accuracy depends on how well the source models have been created.
-There are two types of sources; conducted sources and field coupled sources.
-Each type has its own advantages and disadvantage, and we believe the combination of scanned data for fields and voltage/current data from IBIS is the best modeling method.
-The phase information enables this combined approached possible.
-This way modules and ICs can be scanned, and the obtained data can be used to predict RFI coupling within systems, and it can then be used to qualify ICs and modules to reduce the chance of RFI problems later in the product design.
+The objective of RFI prediction is to predict the coupling between noise sources (such as ICs, camera modules, flex cables, etc.) and wireless antennas.
+The prediction accuracy depends on how well the source models have been created.
+There are two types of sources: conducted sources and field coupled sources.
+Each type has its own advantages and disadvantages, and we believe the combination of scanned data for fields and voltage/current data from IBIS is the best modeling method.
+The phase information makes this combined approached possible.
+This way modules and ICs can be scanned, the obtained data can be used to predict RFI coupling within systems, and it can then be used to qualify ICs and modules to reduce the chance of RFI problems later in the product design.

 ● Oscilloscope or VNA depending on frequency rangese